 - Mechanical pain occurs in a predictable pattern and should be uncovered and treated easily.
-This is PT as we know it and is effectively assessed and treated using an MDT approach (Mechanical Diagnosis and Treatment).
+This is physiotherapy as we know it and is effectively assessed and treated using an MDT approach (Mechanical Diagnosis and Treatment).
 These patients respond quickly and predictably within several sessions.

 - You may also have patients who are driven by top-down mechanisms predominantly.
 Tissues are healed, there are no identifiable mechanical patterns, and fear/catastrophization, allodynia, hypersensitivity, and diffuse pain are dominant (remember, if you don’t assess these factors you can’t treat them).
 These are also patients who usually have had multiple failed treatments, and treatment has become a nocebo for them.
 Don’t feed the nocebo.
-Don’t start mechanically with these patients because you will reinforce negative expectations associated with treatment and you will compromise your strong therapeutic alliance (it is harder to go backwards and start again then to move forwards from the beginning).
+Don’t start mechanically with these patients because you will reinforce negative expectations associated with treatment and you will compromise your strong therapeutic alliance (it is harder to go backward and start again than to move forward from the beginning).

 This patient population needs to be identified from the beginning using the CSI above and fully assessing SAD CLLIFSS as well.

-Repeating small batches of novel, pain free movement is a form of exercise, which allows your brain to develop new neural connections.
+Repeating small batches of novel, pain-free movement is a form of exercise, which allows your brain to develop new neural connections.
 It makes it more likely that you'll actually be able to think and move differently, both now and in the future.

 They are effective because they target the brain, the master organ of all that we do.
 But, they also don’t replace a good physical exam to evaluate the bottom-up contributors to your patient’s presentation.

-I suspect that most of us struggle because we are trying to take a short-cut through this process.
+I suspect that most of us struggle because we are trying to take a shortcut through this process.
 If we do really great work upfront, the rest becomes easy (or at least, easier).
 If you just try to prescribe a body-mapping exercise without laying the groundwork for it, it will seem forced and unconvincing.
 It has to be prescribed within the context of a biopsychosocial approach.
 Start again with a patient if you are stuck.
 You missed something along the way if they are giving you a blank stare and not understanding what you are asking them to do and why.